senscience/nexus-delta/docs/src/main/paradox/docs/delta/index.md

 # Nexus Delta

-Blue Brain Nexus Delta is a low latency, scalable and secure system that realizes a range of functions to support data management and knowledge graph lifecycles.
+Nexus Delta is a low latency, scalable and secure system that realizes a range of functions to support data management and knowledge graph lifecycles.

 It is a central piece of the Nexus ecosystem of software components as it offers a set of foundational capabilities to